 So, my sleep is still utter dog crap.

 Some nights, I miraculously took nothing.
 I did briefly try CDB oil, derived from marijuana, not hemp.
 It worked very well for sleep, but it seemed to lower my seizure threshold as the occurrence of partial complex seizures massively increased, as did psychotic symptoms.
 It is insanely expensive since it is taxed so heavily in my state.
 It would cost $70 a month for 10mg a night.

 Perhaps, I need to try a 1:1 CDB/THC mix?
 Seems risky for both seizures and psychosis, so I doubt I will try it.
 The goal is to improve all aspects of my pointless life.
 What good is getting enough sleep when I have a higher risk of seizures?
 Those stop my heart from beating, and oddly enough, that is not a good thing, even for me.

 What works well enough and has worked for most of the past 6 months is something I have talked about before.
 Doxylamine(25 mg) and lavender pills, which is maybe 40 cents a night.
 Once in a while, I still need to take 10 mg of melatonin, but it is getting rarer.

-I average between 1 to 5 apnea events per hour on any given night.
+I average between 1 and 5 apnea events per hour on any given night.
 Supposedly, failing to breathe 5 or fewer times per hour while asleep is normal.
 That seems a little scary, no?